TL;DR

 Option 1: Display your offerings

-To sell on Facebook Marketplace as a business, first, you need to reach your audience.
+To professionally sell on Facebook Marketplace, first, you need to reach your audience.
 Whether you’re an expert or just getting started, listing your items on Facebook Marketplace is easy.
 Here’s how to do it:

 1. First, log in to your account and navigate to Marketplace.